-"Change of Control" means, either a (A) "Corporation Change of Control", being, with respect to the Corporation: (i) the acquisition by any persons or group of persons, acting jointly or in concert, of more than 50% of the voting securities of the Corporation; (ii) the sale of all or substantially all of the assets of the Corporation; (iii) a merger, amalgamation or business combination involving the Corporation; or (iv) the individuals who, as of the date of the Executive Employment Agreement (or Schenk Employment Agreement (as defined below)) constitute the Board ceasing to constitute at least a majority thereof, unless the election or nomination for election, by the Shareholders, of each new Board member was approved by a majority of the Board members then still in office who were Board members as of the date of the Executive Employment Agreement (or the Schenk Employment Agreement); or (B) "Manager Change of Control", being, with respect to the Manager: (i) the acquisition by any persons or group of persons, acting jointly or in concert, of more than 50% of the voting securities of the Manager; (ii) the sale of all or substantially all of the assets of the Manager; (iii) a merger, amalgamation or business combination involving the Manager; provided that in the event that any of the events described in (B) (i) through (iii) occur, a Manager Change of Control shall not occur if the Corporation assumes all of the obligations of the Manager under the Executive Employment Agreement and in such cases, any such event shall be disregarded for purposes of a Change of Control.
+"Change of Control" means, either a (A) "Corporation Change of Control", being, with respect to the Corporation: (i) the acquisition by any persons or group of persons, acting jointly or in concert, of more than 50% of the voting securities of the Corporation; (ii) the sale of all or substantially all of the assets of the Corporation; (iii) a merger, amalgamation or business combination involving the Corporation; or (iv) the individuals who, as of the date of the Executive Employment Agreement constitute the Board ceasing to constitute at least a majority thereof, unless the election or nomination for election, by the Shareholders, of each new Board member was approved by a majority of the Board members then still in office who were Board members as of the date of the Executive Employment Agreement; or (B) "Manager Change of Control", being, with respect to the Manager: (i) the acquisition by any persons or group of persons, acting jointly or in concert, of more than 50% of the voting securities of the Manager; (ii) the sale of all or substantially all of the assets of the Manager; (iii) a merger, amalgamation or business combination involving the Manager; provided that in the event that any of the events described in (B) (i) through (iii) occur, a Manager Change of Control shall not occur if the Corporation assumes all of the obligations of the Manager under the Executive Employment Agreement and in such cases, any such event shall be disregarded for purposes of a Change of Control.

-"Good Reason" means: (i) a material breach of the Executive Employment Agreement by the Manager, the Corporation, WCA or the Company Group, as applicable; (ii) without the express written consent of the Executive a material reduction in his total annual compensation; (iii) without the express written consent of the Executive, the assignment to him of any titles, duties, responsibilities or reporting obligations inconsistent with his titles, positions, duties, responsibilities or reporting obligations immediately prior to such assignment or any removal of the Executive from, or failure to re-elect the Executive to, titles, positions, directorships, duties, responsibilities, and reporting obligations, except in connection with the termination of the Executive's employment for just cause, or resignation other than for Good Reason; (iv) the relocation of the Executive's primary place of employment to any place which is more than 50 kilometres in the case of the Executive Employment Agreement with Mr. MacDonald or Mr. Kittel or the MacNeil Employment Agreement (or 30 miles in the case of the Schenk Employment Agreement) from the Corporation's (or in the case of the Schenk Employment Agreement, WCA's) current (head) office; or (v) any reason which would amount to constructive dismissal by a Court of competent jurisdiction.
+"Good Reason" means: (i) a material breach of the Executive Employment Agreement by the Manager, the Corporation or the Company Group, as applicable; (ii) without the express written consent of the Executive a material reduction in his total annual compensation; (iii) without the express written consent of the Executive, the assignment to him of any titles, duties, responsibilities or reporting obligations inconsistent with his titles, positions, duties, responsibilities or reporting obligations immediately prior to such assignment or any removal of the Executive from, or failure to re-elect the Executive to, titles, positions, directorships, duties, responsibilities, and reporting obligations, except in connection with the termination of the Executive's employment for just cause, or resignation other than for Good Reason; (iv) the relocation of the Executive's primary place of employment to any place which is more than 50 kilometres in the case of the Executive Employment Agreement with Mr. MacDonald or Mr. Kittel or the MacNeil Employment Agreement from the Corporation's current (head) office; or (v) any reason which would amount to constructive dismissal by a Court of competent jurisdiction.